antoine-royer/WikiBot/README.md

-# WikiBot (Version 1.8)
+# WikiBot (Version 1.9)

 ## General

 ### Presentation

-WikiBot is a discord bot which makes wikipedia research, translation of texts and more…
+WikiBot is a discord bot which makes wikipedia research, weather forecasts and more…

-The last version was released on the 14 of November 2020.
+The last version was released on the 22 of November 2020.

 ### License